Vgowtham009-lab/icu-prediction-project/README.md

   * In-hospital mortality (binary classification)

+ This dataset is publicly available for research purposes via PhysioNet.

  Note: The dataset is not included in this repository due to size.
  Please refer to the data/README.md file for instructions on downloading and organising the dataset locally.